 - What is the circulatory system made of?
 Research

 - How does our heart work?

 Research

 - What is blood made of?

 Research

 - Why do we need a circulatory system? functions of heart (pump blood around body), blood vessels (transport blood to every part of body) and blood (transport nutrients and water around the body after it is absorbed in the intestines) Research

 - How can I keep my heart healthy?
 Research

-- (the age of a person, the height of a person, the weight of a person, the amount of exercise a person does) affect their heart rate p Pattern seeking Chn to choose own variable.
-WSs1, WSs2, WSs3, WSs4, WSs5, WSs6, WSs7 (scaffolded through each step)
+Chn to choose own variable.
+Asking questions, predicting, setting up tests, observing, recording, interpreting results and evaluating.

+(scaffolded through each step)

-- What can damage our heart?
+What can damage our heart?
 Research/Observation of

-damaged hearts, and could possibly make

-predictions of what they thing caused it.
+damaged hearts, and could possibly make predictions of what they thing caused it.